Shinee: 2015–2016: Odd, DxDxD and 1 of 1

 They released their eleventh and twelfth Japanese singles, "Sing Your Song" and "D×D×D", on October 25, 2015, and December 13, 2015, respectively, the latter being the lead single for their fourth Japanese album of the same name.
 On January 1, 2016, Shinee released their fourth full-length Japanese album, D×D×D, which included the group's previously released singles and the Japanese version of "View".
 The album topped the Oricon charts.
 To promote the album, they launched their fourth nationwide Japanese stadium tour, Shinee World 2016, starting in Fukuoka's Marine Messe on January 30, 2016, and ending at the Tokyo Dome on May 19, 2016, with a total of 20 concerts in nine cities.
 Their agency estimated that the concert could have gathered up to 350,000 people, which would bring the cumulative total of visitors to all of Shinee's Japanese tours to 1.12 million.
 The tour marked their second time headlining Tokyo Dome, which they did on May 18 and 19, and first time headlining Kyocera Dome, on May 14 and 15.
 They released their 13th Japanese single, "Kimi no Sei de", on May 18, which sold over 69,000 copies in Japan.

 In February 2016, Forbes released their top forty of Forbes' Korea Power Celebrity, Shinee being included once again.
 In March, Shinee won the Asia's Best Group Award at the 23rd DongFang Music Awards in Shanghai, one of the biggest annual award ceremonies in China.
 The group was the only K-pop act invited to attend and perform at the ceremony.

 On September 4, 2016, Shinee held their fifth solo concert, titled Shinee World V, in Seoul.
 Four of the 34 songs performed were songs from the group's new album, which was released on October 5, 2016, under the title 1 of 1.
 The album "spins a hyper-modernized twist on the retro genre", inspired by the 1980–1990 period.
 The repackaged version, titled 1 and 1, was released on November 15, 2016, with five new songs.
 On December 21, 2016, Shinee released their fourteenth Japanese single, "Winter Wonderland", which debuted at number two on the Oricon Charts and sold over 80,000 copies in one week.
 Shinee also had the sixth biggest audience numbers for their concerts in Japan in 2016, with an estimated 510,000 people across 28 concerts.
-Shinee were one of two non-Japanese artists, along with Big Bang, to make it into the top ten of the list.